mariogmazza/MeMo.io/README.md

 yarn start
 ```

-That's it, your app should be running on <http://localhost:3000>.
-The Express server should intercept any AJAX requests from the client.
+That's it, the app should be running on <http://localhost:3000>